mikerkelly87/zombie_dice/README.md

 have to keep those and only pull dice out of the cup to equal 3 dice to roll
-(ex1: if you had rolled 3 Runners you will roll those same 3 dice and not pull out any new dice)
+(ex1: if you had rolled 3 Runners you will roll those same 3 dice and not draw any new dice from the cup)
 (ex2: if you rolled 1 Runner you will roll that same die along with 2 new dice drawn from the cup)
 If you decide you don't want to risk rolling